 - 1 tbsp apple cider vinegar

-- Coarse granulated sugar
+- Coarse granulated sugar, for topping

-- Preheat the oven to 375 degrees F.
+- Preheat the oven to 375 degrees F or 190 degrees C.

 - Using a pastry cutter, cut in the cold vegan butter.
 You may need to use your hands to incorporate the butter so the dough is a coarse crumbly texture.

 - Make a well in the center and add in the almond milk, apple cider vinegar, and vanilla.

 - Stir the wet into the dry until it forms a very thick batter.
 If the batter looks too dry, add 1-2 tbsp extra almond milk until it comes together.